delphic-digital/learning-javascript/prior-experience/README.md

 * Use cookies to remember the user, and show a "Welcome, First Name" message when the user returns to the quiz.

-### Meetup 11

-1. Read Chapter 16 (HTML5 Scripting), Chapter 17 (Error Handing and Debugging)
-2. Continue testing problems in the browser and your code editor.

-### Meetup 12

-1. Read Chapter 18 (XML in JavaScript), Chapter 20 (JSON)
-2. Continue testing problems in the browser and your code editor.

 ### Meetup 13

+1. Read Chapter 11 (DOM extensions).
+2. Continue to work on the Quiz.

+### Meetup 14

+1. Read Chapter 12 (DOM levels 2 & 3: Read up to and NOT includeing "Traversals" pg.
+408).
+2. Continue to work on the Quiz.

+### Meetup 15

+1. Read Chapter 12 (DOM levels 2 & 3: Start on pg.
+408 "Traversals" and read the remainder of the chapter).
+2. Continue to work on the Quiz.

+### Meetup 16

+1. Read Chapter 13 (Events: Read up to and NOT inlcuding "Keyboard and Text Events" pg.
+471).
+2. Continue to work on the Quiz.

+### Meetup 17

+1. Read Chapter 13 (Events: Start on pg.
+471 "Keyboard and Text Events" and read the remainder of the chapter).
+2. Continue to work on the Quiz.

+### Meetup 18

+1. Read Chapter 16 (HTML5 Scripting), Chapter 17 (Error Handing and Debugging).
+2. Continue to work on the Quiz.

+### Meetup 19

+1. Read Chapter 18 (XML in JavaScript)
+2. Continue to work on the Quiz.

+### Meetup 20

+1. Read Chapter 20 (JSON).
+2. Continue to work on the Quiz.

+### Meetup 21

 1. Read Chapter 21 (AJAX and COMET)
-2. Continue testing problems in the browser and your code editor.
-3. Continue to improve you quiz, suggestions:
+2. Continue to improve you quiz, suggestions:

 * Use Twitter Bootstrap for the entire page layout, including the quiz elements to make it look more professional.
 As an added bonus, use the tabs user interface component from Twitter Bootstrap and show 4 different quizzes, one on each tab.
 * Learn Handlebars.js and add Handlebars.js templating to the quiz.
 You should no longer have any HTML in your JavaScript code.
 Your quiz is getting more advanced bit by bit.
 * Keep a record of all the users who take the quiz and show each user how her score ranks amongst the scores from other quiz takers.

-### Meetup 14
+### Meetup 22

 1. Read Chapter 22 (Advanced Techniques)
-2. Continue testing problems in the browser and your code editor.
+2. Continue to work on the Quiz.

-### Meetup 15
+### Meetup 23

 1. Read Chapter 23 (Offline Applications and Client-Side Storage)
-2. Continue testing problems in the browser and your code editor.
+2. Continue to work on the Quiz.

-### Meetup 16
+### Meetup 24

 1. Read Chapter 24 (Best Practices / Code Structuring)
-2. Continue testing problems in the browser and your code editor.
+2. Continue to work on the Quiz.

-### Meetup 17: Final Meetup!
+### Meetup 25: Final Meetup!

 1. Go over final reading / assignments
 2. Study Group Celebration Postmortem!!!!